Assistant Professor, Urban Studies and Planning

 I believe that what I do here at PSU has meaning.
 By investing in my students, I have a sense that when they leave this place, they will be engaged in things that matter.
 And not just in Portland.
 That’s good.

 To become more international in our focus.
 What is our role and relationship to the broader world in which we live?
 That conversation is starting to take place.
 My vision is to develop a clear statement about who we are in relation to the world and set about institutionalizing that in some meaningful way.
 I want the Toulan School to help students take what they are learning here and contextualize it in radically different places—especially in the global south.

 HOW I FIT INTO THAT VISION?

 If we are going to address and resolve some of our most entrenched problems, it will be done in a global frame, not just in U.S. cities, and not just in Portland.
 At the undergraduate level, we are working to impart a worldview.
-When our students go into work, I want them to carry with them the sense and sensibilities of community development, and for these values to hold true in a global setting—to engage globally and think in a larger frame.
+When our students go on to graduate school or into a profession, I want them to carry with them the sense and sensibilities of community development.

 APPROACH TO TEACHING:

 A strong sense of ethical responsibility in research and practice with knowledge and skills to address the social, political, and economic injustices of the world.
 Students should have tools at their disposal to help address the uneven distribution of society's risks and resources.
 Ultimately, to be skilled in reflection and action.